-It is possible to produce multilingual live streams with Clevercast from outside of Europe.
+It is perfectly possible to produce multilingual live streams with Clevercast from outside of Europe.
 But there are a number of things you should know.

-1. Our ingest servers are in Europe, but our streaming servers are worldwide
+1. Our streaming servers are worldwide

 For the delivery of the streams to your viewers, we use global CDNs with local edge servers all over the globe, guaranteeing a fast connection to the viewer’s location.
 So Clevercast is perfectly suited for global audiences.